fanda531/digital-electronics-1/lab/README.md

 This module is used to control multiple 7-segment displays (6 in our case).
 Using the multiplexer, we only select one display at a time.

 ### `to_bcd_conv.vhd`
 The outputs of the `dig_clock.vhd` module are 6-bit vectors in case of minutes and seconds and a 5-bit vector in case of hours.
-This block is used to divide these vectors into 4-bit, which then can be feed into the 7-segment driver.
+This block is used to divide these vectors into 4-bit BCD value, which then can be feed into the 7-segment driver.
 Each 4-bit vector represents one decimal digit.

 ### `clock_enable.vhd`
 text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text text